Hispanic Democrats warn of the perils of dropping immigration proposals from Biden’s domestic spending bill

 The arbiter of Senate rules, the parliamentarian, has already shot down two Democratic attempts to include immigration provisions in the reconciliation package, arguing they do not comply with the rules because their main purpose is not spending or taxation.

-That has left Democrats scrambling for what they can squeeze through the arcane process governing the bill because Republicans opposition to any immigration policies supported by Democrats means they would be filibustered if considered under the normal legislative process.
+That has left Democrats scrambling for what they can squeeze through the arcane process governing the bill because Republican opposition to any immigration policies supported by Democrats means they would be filibustered if considered under the normal legislative process.

-The focus now is on a proposal that would provide work permits to a small group of undocumented immigrants, shielding them from deportation but not establishing a pathway to citizenship.
+The focus now is on a proposal that would provide work permits to millions of undocumented immigrants, shielding them from deportation but not establishing a pathway to citizenship.
 Senators involved in crafting the proposal are hoping this can pass muster with the parliamentarian and are waiting for an assessment of the legislative text from the office that determines the spending and tax effect of bills to buttress their case.

 At a news conference with advocates Tuesday, Garcia said a separate approach known as registry, which would allow immigrants to apply for a green card, the precursor to citizenship, if they arrived before a certain date, “is still in play” in the House proposal.